zbobyuan/JJ-s-XMR-STAK-HashRate-Monitor-and-Restart-Tool/README.md

-There is no dev fee mining included in this software, If you find this software usefull please donate what you can spare to the above addresses.
+There is no dev fee mining included in this software, If you find this software useful please donate what you can spare to the above addresses.

     I strongly advise you to follow the setup guides available on vegamining.blogspot.com to create a stable platform for this software to operate on.